SmingHub/Sming/README.md

 ## Contribute

 You can contribute to Sming by
-- Providing Pull Requests with new features, bug fixes, new ideas, etc.
+- Providing Pull Requests with new features, bug fixes, new ideas, etc. See [Contributing](https://smingdev.readthedocs.io/en/latest/contribute/index.html) for details.
-Make sure to follow our [Coding-Style-Rules](https://github.com/SmingHub/Sming/wiki/Coding-Style-Rules).
-Read our [Contributing guide](https://github.com/SmingHub/Sming/blob/develop/CONTRIBUTING.md) for details.
 - Testing our latest source code and reporting issues.
 - Supporting us financially to acquire hardware for testing and implementing or out of gratitude